South Brent is a large village on the southern edge of Dartmoor.

 Victim Care Unit on 01392 475900 https://www.victimcaredevonandcornwall.org.uk/Help-and-Support/ This link is more local support and covers a wide range of topics which is useful.

 National Domestic Abuse free phone helpline 24 hours is 0808 2000 247 - the web link https://www.nationaldahelpline.org.uk/

 Under the revised Government guideleines the public toilets in Stockbridge Lane, South Brent, have now re-opened.

 The Outreach Post Office provided by Strete Post Office is now permanently hosted in South Brent Old School Community Centre.

-The Post Office will open on a Monday, Wednesday and Friday morning ONLY.
+Monday, Wednesday and Friday morning ONLY.